Almerc/fnbling-in-the-dark/README.md

 # fnbling-in-the-dark
-A simple maze game written in Clojure using the Quil library.
+A simple maze game with a light switch mechanic written in Clojure using the Quil library.

 # Running